v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

 <br />

-Sunrise Healthcare now knows what regions have low vaccination rate zip codes and what demographic groups are less likely to be vaccinated.
+Contoso Healthcare now knows what regions have low vaccination rate zip codes and what demographic groups are less likely to be vaccinated.
 They can now create targeted programs to increase vaccination rates across their system.